 We have constrained $E_{\rm s}$ from two perspectives using the four galaxy samples from BOSS DR12.
 The first is a constraint on $E_{\rm s}$ from each galaxy sample that allows a physical interpretation by a specific model, as presented in Section~\ref{Sec:Examples}.
 The second focuses on the violation of the LSS consistency relation and examines whether $E_{\rm s}$ deviates from $1$ using the combined four samples.
 In this case, $E_{\rm s}$ is no longer interpreted as a physical parameter but as a parameter for testing the LSS consistency relation.
 In both cases, the results are consistent with $E_{\rm s}=1$ within the $1\sigma$ error, as shown in Table~\ref{Table:results}.
 In particular, in the second case we obtained $E_{\rm s} = -0.92_{-3.26}^{+3.13}$.
 The results of this paper indicate that the LSS consistency relation is not violated within the statistical errors of the data in this analysis using the BOSS galaxy data.

 In the future, several extensions can be made.
 First, it should be possible to include more 3PCF multipole components in the analysis.
 Second, the AP effect should be included in the analysis, and degeneracy relations between parameters with the AP effect should be considered.
 Finally, an attempt should be also made to improve the theoretical model of the 3PCF to include information at smaller scales.
-While attempting these improvements, the present analysis can be directly applied to future spectroscopic galaxy surveys, such as the Dark Energy Spectroscopic Instrument~\citep[DESI;][]{Aghamousa:2016zmz}\footnote{\url{http://desi.lbl.gov/}}, Euclid~\citep{Laureijs:2011gra}\footnote{\url{www.euclid-ec.org}}, and the Subaru Prime Focus Spectrograph ~\citep[PFS;][]{Takada:2012rn}\footnote{\url{https://pfs.ipmu.jp/index.html}}.
+While attempting these improvements, the present analysis can be directly applied to upcoming spectroscopic galaxy surveys, such as DESI, Euclid and PFS.